atimogus/street-sign-object-detection-with-yolov8/README.md

 # street-sign-object-detection-with-yolov8
 Street sign object detection with yolov8

-Dataset used in this practice is from [kahttps://www.kaggle.com/ggle](https://www.kaggle.com/)
+Dataset used in this practice is from [https://www.kaggle.com/](https://www.kaggle.com/)

-Step 1: Using a pretrained model and training it on a custom dataset (street signs) - transfer learning in Google Colab (ime datoteke)
-Step 2: Downloading weights from Google Colab and importing them into a local Jupyter notebook (ime datoteke) Step 3: Testing our model in Jupyter notebook
+Step 1: Using a pretrained model and training it on a custom dataset (street signs) - transfer learning in Google Colab Step 2: Downloading weights from Google Colab and importing them into a local Jupyter notebook Step 3: Testing our model in Jupyter notebook

 cunfusion matrix: